rashidg/LendingStuff-project/product.md

 -Family just moved to their new home and they realized they need a screwdriver to build their furniture that they just bought from IKEA.

 -Janice is travelling to Australia by plane.
 She has an unexpected layover in London.
 She wants to spend her time working on the computer but she can't charge her computer because the power plugs have different shape.
 She goes to LendingStuff and rents a charger/adapter from someone at the airport who happens to have the UK type charger/adapter.

+-Bob is waiting for his plane in the airport and has forgotten his computer charager.
+He was to find someone in the airport whom he can rent the charger from.

  * Short (1 - 2 min' read max)
  * Be specific (e.g. )